• Skip to primary navigation

 Preparation for this dish is quick and easy!

-• Slice and bake: Cut the tofu in cubes, then place on a baking sheet pan with parchment paper, and bake in the oven.
+• Cube and bake: Cut the tofu in cubes, then place on a baking sheet pan with parchment paper, and bake in the oven.

 • Make the homemade teriyaki sauce: While your tofu is baking, whisk together the flavorful Teriyaki Sauce.